bpereira5/Recall_Safety/README.md

-# recallsafety
-Android project

-Assignment 1 for MAP524
+Android APP for looking at recent Recalls issued by Canadian Government Agencies